fglmtt/admin/lectures/4-python-advanced-stuff.md

 ### 2.3.
 Pure functions

-Functions that
+Functions
-- Does not modify their parameters
+- Whose return values are identical for identical arguments
-- Have any effect other than returning a value
+- Have no side effects (e.g., modification of mutable reference arguments)

 Anything that can be done with impure functions can also be done with pure functions.
 As a rule of thumb
 - Write pure functions whenever it is reasonable